timothytcliu/NODE-NUCAMP-WEEK-2/README.md

 ### Task 2: Create a Schema and Model for Promotions

-1. **Model module:** In the nucampsiteServer/models folder, create a new file named promotion.js.
+1. **Model module:** In the nucampsiteServer/models folder, create a new file named `promotion.js`.
-2. **Schema:** In this file, create a new Mongoose Schema named promotionSchema.
+2. **Schema:** In this file, create a new Mongoose Schema named `promotionSchema`.
 Use this sample promotion document given below as your guide:
 ```javascript
 {
     "name": "Mountain Adventure",